 That advice applies to paying strangers.

 Yes, you can find great deals online since you’re buying from a person rather than a business that takes a cut.
-But this also means you don’t have an intermediary to absorb the risks.
+This also means you don’t have an intermediary to absorb the risks.

 Zelle can be a convenient way to pay people you know.
 But when it comes to paying complete strangers, it’s not the best.